michelesr/thesis/src/conclusions.md

 order to provide Continuous Delivery, and this will be done soon as the production stack is predisposed to the container infrastructure.

-A good part of this work is flexible and can be reused in the development of other applications, so further developments are left to the imagination.
+Most of the work presented in this thesis is flexible and can be easily reused in the development of other applications.